Rohingya at The Hague: A Long-Awaited Genocide Trial and the Global Judicial Contest

 Article II of the Genocide Convention defines acts constituting genocide, including: killing members of the group; causing serious bodily or mental harm to members of the group; deliberately inflicting on the group conditions of life calculated to bring about its physical destruction in whole or in part; imposing measures intended to prevent births within the group; forcibly transferring children of the group to another group.

-The Gambia argues that the actions of the Myanmar authorities encompass several of the aforementioned elements.
-In addition to large-scale killings and sexual violence, the Rohingya have long been systematically deprived of citizenship, freedom of movement, access to healthcare and education, which constitutes "deliberately inflicting on the group conditions of life calculated to bring about its physical destruction in whole or in part."
-Since the passage of the Citizenship Law in 1982, the Rohingya have been stripped of their citizenship, making them the world's largest stateless population.
+The Gambia believes that the actions of the Myanmar authorities encompass several of the aforementioned elements.
+In addition to large-scale killings and sexual violence, the Rohingya have long been systematically deprived of citizenship, freedom of movement, access to healthcare, and educational opportunities, which constitutes deliberately subjecting the group to living conditions aimed at destroying its existence in whole or in part.
+Since the enactment of the 1982 Citizenship Law, the Rohingya have been stripped of their citizenship, making them the largest stateless population in the world.

 Myanmar's Defense Logic and Dilemma